 Yes.
-The format of the next year's appraisal will be noted on form 5.
+The format of the next year's appraisal will be noted by the assessors.
 See Appendix A of the Code for further information.

 I have a part-time PhD student.
 Will they be considered for upgrading to PhD registration at their first appraisal?